 “What is going on?” she asked, suddenly alarmed.

-Alison didn’t receive an answer.
+Angela didn’t receive an answer.
 They started to dance their way over to her.
 Several were at her feet and starting to bite and crawl.

 Then they were chanting something she could barely hear.
 It sounded like…

 ‘Tis our turn now, to human we grow